Close

 Observing, modeling and forecasting the Sargassum proliferation and strandings are essential for designing effective integrated risk management strategies and is a strong and pressing demand from the civil society.

-SeSAM will provide access to the satellite detection products to monitor the evolution sargassum in near real time, and to the seasonal forecast produced at basin scale to help with preparation and mitigation plans in advance.
+SeSAM provides access to the satellite detection products to monitor the evolution sargassum in near real time, and to the seasonal forecast produced at basin scale to help with preparation and mitigation plans in advance.

 Methodology